Our April 2021 Fitness Challenge Calendar is here!

 Each week, the number of repetitions for each fitness exercise increases.
 Please keep in mind the number of repetitions is meant as a guide, and can be adapted as needed based on age group and skill level.

-The calendar includes task cards for each challenge, so you can show your students images of the correct way to do the activities.
+The calendar includes a task card for each challenge, so you can show your students images of the correct way to do the activities.

-On Wednesdays, students will refer to the Baseball Task Card to celebrate the start of baseball season at the end of March into April.
-Students will do the 5 activities listed on the card, which allow them to practice swinging a bat, pitching with both their dominant and non-dominant hand, throwing, and catching.
+On Wednesdays, students will refer to the Baseball Task Card to celebrate the start of baseball season in April.
+Each Wednesday of the month, students will do the 5 activities listed on the card.
+These include practicing swinging a bat, pitching with both their dominant and non-dominant hand, throwing, and catching.